crypto-guys/near-guildnet/nearcore/install/extra/README.md

 ## Requirements

-1. The ssd_config that is provided with this script only allows Pubkey authentication.
+1. The sshd_config that is provided with this script only allows Pubkey authentication.
 If you wish to use anything else change the script or provide your own sshd_config
 2. You must provide your ssh public key in the file where it says authorized keys
 3. Scripts are to be encoded using base64 with no line wrapping.